 - Remote work

 - Workstation heaters

 Of course, this is not an extensive list but a good place to start.
 To find an extensive list of reasonable accommodations as well as limitations visit The Job Accommodations Network.

 For those needing accommodations for breastfeeding, that will now be covered in the PUMP act which requires employers to provide a place to express milk shielded from view and intrusion from coworkers or the public and will cover all mothers up to one year after the birth of a child.

 In addition, leave can be considered a reasonable accommodation for some pregnancy-related conditions.
 Because pregnancy requires regular visits to the doctor and other necessary appointments, intermittent leaves can be a great way to support these appointments.
 A full leave of absence can be considered for some pregnancy-related conditions such as a needed hospital stay.
 While most employers are prepared to accommodate pregnant workers with job modifications and flexible hours, far fewer are ready to offer leave as an accommodation.

 The eight-step interactive process

-All of these steps listed above can be fit into the eight-step interactive process.
-The ADA interactive process is a framework that employers can use to determine reasonable accommodations for employees with disabilities, and in this case pregnant and postpartum employees.
+All of these steps listed above can be fit into the eight step interactive process.
+The eight-step interactive process is a framework that employers can use to determine reasonable accommodations for employees with disabilities, and in this case pregnant and postpartum employees.
 It is a collaborative process that involves both the employer and the employee and requires ongoing communication to ensure the accommodation is effective.
 Here are all eight steps of the interactive process.

 By following this process, employers can create a more inclusive work environment and enable employees to perform their essential job functions.